'Buy Outright' is purchasing merchandise from individuals.

 Retail Accounts In BCSS

-'Retail' in BCSS is the buying and reselling of merchandise acquired from businesses.
-(Buying and reselling merchandise acquired from individuals is 'resale' or 'buy outright.)
+'Retail' in BCSS is the buying and reselling of merchandise on hand as well as merchandise acquired from businesses.
+(Buying and reselling merchandise acquired from individuals is 'resale' or 'buy outright'.)

 Another type of 'house account' is the 'Transfer Account' which receives ownership of unsold consignments (if the Transfer Account and automatic transfers are activated and the disposal option in the client record is 'Transfer to House').
 The Transfer Account should not be used for retail.

 Other types of inventory with no cost basis (like donations to the shop) can be entered in the Transfer Account.
-All sales proceeds are generally subject to income tax.
+All sales proceeds of donated items are generally subject to income tax.

-For retail items, BCSS records buy and sell prices, computes the difference for sold items and reports the differences as profit or loss.
+For retail items, BCSS records buy and sell prices, computes the differences for sold items and reports the differences as profit or loss in the Sales-Recap report.

 Retail House Account

-For our purposes 'retail inventory' is merchandise purchased from businesses.
+For our purposes 'retail inventory' is merchandise purchased from businesses (suppliers, wholesalers, vendors, craftsmen, artists, etc.).

 To enter retail inventory, a House Account must exist.
 To create one: